lele0124/qqgva/README-en.md

 ### 2.1 server project

-use `Goland` And other editing tools，open server catalogue，You can't open it. `gin-vue-admin` root directory
+use `Goland` And other editing tools,open server catalogue,You can't open it. `gin-vue-admin` root directory

 ```bash
 # clone the project